 Zielsetzung und Themenschwerpunkte (Objectives and Key Themes)

-This thesis investigates the effects of the Women Enterprise Fund (WEF)'s training program on the performance of women grocery micro-entrepreneurs in Thika Sub-County, Kenya.
-The study aims to bridge the gap in existing research by examining the impact of WEF's training on key performance indicators such as sales, profits, labor, and capital.
+This study aims to determine the effects of the Women Enterprise Fund (WEF)'s training program on the performance of women grocery micro-entrepreneurs in Thika Sub-County, Kenya.
+The research investigates whether the training impacts key performance indicators such as sales, profits, labor utilization, and capital investment.

-- The impact of WEF's training on the performance of women grocery micro-entrepreneurs.
+- Impact of WEF training on the performance of women micro-entrepreneurs.

-- The relationship between the type and frequency of WEF's training and the performance of women grocery micro-entrepreneurs.
+- Identification of areas for improvement in WEF's training program to enhance the performance of women micro-entrepreneurs.

 Zusammenfassung der Kapitel (Chapter Summaries)